-Everyone talks about the MAMI Mumbai Film Festival (MFF) but no one talks about how to do it right.
-There’s a lot of information out there, most of which is pushed out by MAMI itself but it’s all scattered around on social media and other boring places that no one visits anymore like Facebook.
+Everyone talks about the MAMI Mumbai Film Festival (MFF) but no one talks about where to start or how to do it right.
+There’s a lot of information out there, most of which is disseminated by the Mumbai Academy of the Moving Image (MAMI) itself but it’s all scattered around on social media and other boring places like Facebook and X that no one visits anymore.

 - Why you need to visit

 - Registration through BookMyShow (i.e. getting the festival season pass)

 - Booking seats through BookMyShow (most critical)